Knowledge base

 https://IDkDrive.connect.kdrive.infomaniak.com

-- Download folder: the folder where downloaded files will be stored
+- Download folder: the folder where the downloaded files will be stored

 - Server address: